YoShibyl/My-FastGH3-Mods/README.md

 [Here's a different video showcasing the mod in action!](https://youtu.be/LJt_AqU60Hk)

 ## Star Power percentage display
 A simple mod that shows exactly how much Star Power you currently have.
+As of [version 1.1.1](https://github.com/YoShibyl/My-FastGH3-Mods/releases/tag/1.2.2), if you switch to 2-player Faceoff or Pro Faceoff mode, then the percentages will appear above the highway instead of below the Rock Meter.

 <details open>
   <summary>Screenshot (StarPowerPercent)</summary>